SAML SSO authentication

 ThoughtSpot service address

-DNS name of the load balancer front-end for multi-node ThoughtSpot clusters, or of ThoughtSpot server For single-node ThoughtSpot cluster.
+DNS name of the load balancer front-end for multi-node ThoughtSpot clusters, or of the ThoughtSpot server for a single-node ThoughtSpot cluster.
 If you do not have the DNS name, you can use the front-end IP address.
 Using the DNS name instead of the IP address is a best practice.

 Unique service name

 Skew time in seconds

 Allowed skew time for authentication, or the duration after authentication response is rejected and sent back from the IDP.
 86400 is a popular choice.
 The default is 3600.

 IdP Metadata XML File